helinyi/SoftwareEngineeringTeamG7/README.md

    # For user-profile
    cd user-profile
    npm start

-   # For price-alert
-   cd ../price-alert
-   npm start
    ```

-These projects should now be accessible and functional in your local environment !!!!!! :>
+These projects should now be accessible and functional in your local environment !!!!!